lushleaf/varying-coefficient-net-with-functional-tr/README.md

     main.py

-To run all models/methods in numbers of datasets, please use
+To run all models/methods with numbers of datasets, please use

     main_batch.py